uroflavin/roadmap/README.md

 - **timeline**: A list of important dates which relates to this road map.
 - **releases**: A list of releases which provide enhancements in the form of deliverables to the stakeholders

-### Different Planning Approaches
+### Support different planning approaches
 roadmap.py is able to handle the following planning approaches:
 - **Roadmap only with Objectives**
-    - **objectives**: Is a list of objectives which the team is working towards over the course of this road map.
+    - **objectives**: Is a list of objectives which the team is working towards over the course of this roadmap.
 - **Roadmap with Objective-Key-Results** (OKRs)
-    - **objectives** is a list of objectives which the team is working towards over the course of this road map.
+    - **objectives** is a list of objectives which the team is working towards over the course of this roadmap.
-    - every objective can have one or as many **keyresults** as needed
+    - **keyresult** every objective can have one or as many keyresults as needed
 - **Roadmap with Objectives and some Milestones** for each Objective
-    - **objectives** is a list of objectives which the team is working towards over the course of this road map.
+    - **objectives** is a list of objectives which the team is working towards over the course of this roadmap.
     - **milestones** is a list of milestones to reach the corresponding objective
 - **Roadmap with Objectives and separate Milestones**